 This is why I ultimately come down on the side of recommending one round of user testing as the safest approach.
 With user testing, you're sure to get a product that users will actually use.
 Without it, you might still have a success — but you're more likely to ship a dud.

-Now, if you know that your project organization has a high level of usability maturity, then I might reverse my recommendation in favor of a field study.
+Now, if you know that your project organization has a high UX methodology maturity, then I might reverse my recommendation in favor of a field study.
 In this ideal case, the team will have already conducted intensive user research on past projects and internalized the usability lessons.
 Also, your company will have well-documented UI standards and design patterns to draw upon.

 In the real world, few companies are advanced enough to safely ship a design without user testing.
 More than 90% of teams would be better served with the safer (if less exciting) option of user testing instead of field studies, if they can do only one thing.